aaditya620321/Gender-and-Age-Detection-/README.md

 Gender and Age Detection Python Project- Objective
 To build a gender and age detector that can approximately guess the gender and age of the person (face) in a picture using Deep Learning on the Adience dataset.

-Gender and Age Detection – About the Project
+Gender and Age Detection – About the project
 In this Python Project, we will use Deep Learning to accurately identify the gender and age of a person from a single image of a face.
 We will use the models trained by Tal Hassner and Gil Levi.
 The predicted gender may be one of ‘Male’ and ‘Female’, and the predicted age may be one of the following ranges- (0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100) (8 nodes in the final softmax layer).
 It is very difficult to accurately guess an exact age from a single image because of factors like makeup, lighting, obstructions, and facial expressions.